Julianaguilar98/Julianaguilar98/README.md

 - ✨ You can call me Jules :sunglasses:
 - :closed_book: I studied Computer Science @ the University of Houston
 - :books: I’m currently learning full stack web development using a variety of languages and frameworks.
-- ⚡ Fun facts: I've been playing guitar for 7 years, and I do a bit of orchestral music production on the side.
+- ⚡ Fun facts: I've been playing guitar since 2015, and I do a bit of orchestral music production on the side.
 I also love repairing vintage electronics, and using my soldering skills to fix things once thought unrepairable.

 <!---
 Julianaguilar98/Julianaguilar98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.